leon4rd/test/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.